Jay042003/SLR_STATIC/readme.md

    ```
    pip install -r requirements.txt
    ```
+   - Python version 3.10.x or lower is required.
 4. **Preprocess the Dataset**:

    - Change the directory to the path of your dataset in `data_gathering.py`.